How to start a fishing lure business: your first cast

 • Visit your state's department of revenue website to apply for a seller's permit.

 Many new owners assume their homeowner's policy covers their business, but it almost never does.
-You should get a separate commercial property policy or a home-based business endorsement.
+Get a separate commercial property policy or a home-based business endorsement.
 This covers your equipment, like melting pots and molds, from fire or theft.

 As your business grows, you might also need workers' compensation if you hire employees or commercial auto insurance for a dedicated delivery vehicle.
 For now, focus on liability and property.
 You can get quotes from providers like The Hartford, Hiscox, or Next Insurance who specialize in small businesses.